What to Pack for Paris in the Winter

 Tall leather boots are also worth packing if you have room in your suitcase.
 A heeled pair is my favorite for a night out in the city, but if comfort is your priority, a flat boot is excellent for walking around during the day.

 If there’s some snow in the forecast, be sure to have a waterproof boot along.
-It doesn’t need to be heavy-duty—there are plenty of sleek, stylish options to keep your feet dry while you navigate the rainy or snowy Paris streets.
+It doesn’t need to be heavy-duty either.
+There are plenty of sleek, stylish options to keep your feet dry while you navigate the rainy or snowy Paris streets.
 Here are some Paris-proof boot options to consider:

 Sneakers